Guichaoua/komet/docs/source/index.rst

 Overview
 --------

-This library is designed for computational biology and cheminformatics, focusing on the prediction and analysis of molecular interactions.
-It provides tools for loading and processing molecular and protein data, computing molecular fingerprints, estimating interaction probabilities, and evaluating model performance.
+This library is designed for Drug-Target Interaction (DTI) prediction at large scales.
+It provides tools for loading the large-sized LCIdb database or preprocessing an another database by changing parameters  and using Komets' Kronecker interaction module to predict drug-target interactions.
 This suite is particularly useful for researchers and developers working in drug discovery and molecular docking simulations.

 Citation
 --------